Celebrating a 365-day project

 Twelve significant photos in any one year is a good cropAnsel Adams

-So why should I show 365 mediocre photos on a separate Instagram profile just for the sake of a 365-day project, when I haven’t even reached 6 significant photos in the last half-year, let alone in my whole career as a photographer?
+So why should I show 365 mediocre photos on a separate Instagram profile (which has by now been deleted) just for the sake of a 365-day project, when I haven’t even reached 6 significant photos in the last half-year, let alone in my whole career as a photographer?
 Time to throw this project overboard.
 At least in its current form.
-I will of course keep shooting outside of my usual street and portrait “bubble”, because this project has taught me that there’s more than that alone.
+I will of course keep shooting outside of my usual street and portrait “bubble” because this project has taught me that there’s more than that alone.
 As I said in my previous post about this project, I photograph life.
 Which is beautiful in all its forms.

 All is not lost

 In this post, you may have seen some photos from my Days Of Entropy project.
 They also hint at stuff I will glance at and will try to create a series of a more minimalist or abstract nature.
 I have always loved my minimalism, even in my “Colors of Impermanence” series, so it will be good to incorporate this into my everyday photography again.
 Just not in the form of a 365-day project!

 All in all, this was a beautiful learning experience, which has given me the stuff to think about, and inspiration for the days, weeks, months, and years to come.
 I’ll keep the Instagram account, for now, let’s see when a new challenge presents itself which I can show over there.